mureytasroc/House-Price-API/README.md

 (Chrome preferred) to see the website.
 The website usage instructions are baked into the highly user-centric design (the website is intuitive to use).
-Unfortunately, since it is assumed developers are going to be the ones using this tool, the website is not styled (this is also because it would waste time one a final project which is meant to be focused on Python programming).
+Unfortunately, since it is assumed developers are going to be the ones using this tool, the website is not styled (this is also because frontend/design was not a focus of this project).

 ## Project Overview

-In this project, I developed a machine learning model for predicting house prices given various features about the house (check out my Jupyter notebook, `CIS192_Final_Project.ipynb`, for my data cleaning, analysis, and modeling work).
+In this project, I developed a machine learning model for predicting house prices given various features about the house (check out my Jupyter notebook, `analysis.ipynb`, for my data cleaning, analysis, and modeling work -- also available in [collab](https://colab.research.google.com/drive/1RUtQx8iOYDjHzPq2XJUEEY7Fu30OQkwO?usp=sharing)).

 Then, I developed a DRF API for predicting a house price with various features of the house (described on the website on the Test API page).
 Through the websites,